shinchan2627/---/README.md

 ## Thanks to
- - 🦋 Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for helping us in this journey ❤️.
+ - 🦋 Thank you [Praveen Kumar K](https://github.com/shinchan2627) for helping us in this journey ❤️.
- - 🔺 From the side of [LazyDeveloper](https://github.com/LazyDeveloperr) Thank you [Team-EvaMaria](https://github.com/EvamariaTG) for their awesome repository.
+ - 🔺 From the side of [Praveen Kumar K](https://github.com/shinchan2627) Thank you
- - 🔺 Thanks To Dan For His Awesome [Library](https://github.com/pyrogram/pyrogram).
- - 🔺 Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot).
- - 🔺 Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot).
- - Thanks To All Everyone In This Journey

 ### Note